 Detailed information about arrival dates will be provided by Wageningen University.
 Please review these details carefully.

-Orientation week ("Annual Introduction Days"): August 14-19.
+Orientation week ("Annual Introduction Days"): Typically takes place in mid-August.
 You need to register for this orientation on your own.
-You can find details here: www.aidwageningen.nl/en.
+You can find dates and details here: www.aidwageningen.nl/en.